seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 ## References

 Edelman, Gerald, and Giulio Tononi.
 2008.
-A Universe Of Consciousness How Matter Becomes Imagination: How Matter Becomes Imagination.
+A Universe Of Consciousness: How Matter Becomes Imagination.
 Basic Books.

 Fodor, Jerry A. 1987.
 Psychosemantics: The Problem of Meaning in the Philosophy of Mind.
 MIT Press.